LeonardoSardagna/organograma/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+<h1 align="left">Rick and Morty Organo</h1>

+###

+<h2 align="left">Project Description</h2>

-### `npm start`
+###

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+<p align="left">The Rick and Morty Organo project is a web application developed in React, inspired by the animated series "Rick and Morty".
+It consists of a form where users can fill in information to be added to teams, which are inspired by the different universes and characters of the series.<br><br>The site also consumes the Rick and Morty API to display some of the series' characters.</p>

-### `npm test`
+###

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+<h2 align="left">Features</h2>

-### `npm run build`
+###

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+<p align="left">Registration Form:<br>Users can fill in personal information such as name, origin, image, category.<br>After filling out the form, users are automatically added to the selected category.</p>

-### `npm run eject`
+###

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+<h2 align="left">Technologies Used</h2>

-### Code Splitting
+###

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+<p align="left">React: JavaScript library for building user interfaces.<br>HTML5: Markup language for structuring web content.<br>CSS3: Style language for website design and presentation.<br>Rick and Morty API: Public API for accessing information about the series' characters.</p>

-### Analyzing the Bundle Size
+###

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+<h2 align="left">Installation and Execution</h2>

-### Advanced Configuration
+###

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+<p align="left">The project utilizes the Create React App to facilitate React development.
+Below are the main scripts available:<br><br>npm start: Starts the app in development mode, allowing you to view it at http://localhost:3000.
+The app will reload automatically after changes, and lint errors can be viewed in the console.<br><br>npm test: Launches the test runner in interactive watch mode.
+See the documentation for more details on testing.<br><br>npm run build: Builds the app for production to the build folder, optimizing it for best performance.
+The result is ready to be deployed.<br><br>npm run eject: Allows for advanced customization by copying all configuration files and dependencies directly into the project.
+This action is irreversible.</p>

-### Deployment
+###

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)